 - Includes a fairly good 7” antenna.
 We recommended the aftermarket Nagoya NA-771 optional whip antenna for better range.

-- The BF F8HP is backward compatibility with UV-5R accessories
+- The BF F8HP is backward compatible with UV-5R accessories

 - It is not water resistant / waterproof